 i’m always open to students/colleagues who want to collaborate or engage in mentorship as i carve my way toward becoming a practitioner-scholar.

-<aside> <img src="https://i.pinimg.com/736x/44/ff/2a/44ff2af6f48591ddcaf0d0aeff4afa63.jpg" alt="https://i.pinimg.com/736x/44/ff/2a/44ff2af6f48591ddcaf0d0aeff4afa63.jpg" width="40px" /> i navigate my responsibilities at both the centre for blended realities and research & knowledge exchange at falmouth university by exploring digital archival systems and their potential for enhancing audience engagement. alongside this, i work on impact case studies that measure how research findings make a difference beyond academia.
+<aside> <img src="https://i.pinimg.com/736x/44/ff/2a/44ff2af6f48591ddcaf0d0aeff4afa63.jpg" alt="https://i.pinimg.com/736x/44/ff/2a/44ff2af6f48591ddcaf0d0aeff4afa63.jpg" width="40px" /> i navigate my responsibilities at both the centre for blended realities and research & knowledge exchange at falmouth university by exploring digital archival systems and their potential for enhancing audience engagement. alongside this, i work on impact case studies that measure how research findings make a difference beyond academia. i also take part in the early career research network as an affiliate at the environment and sustainability institute at the university of exeter.

 </aside>

-during my ma, i designed an online autobiographical monologue workshop that leveraged video as a medium for exploring complex discussions on gender and sexuality. the project was awarded a distinction, a recognition that underscored the potential of using multimedia and personal storytelling as tools for critical reflection and dialogue. building on this foundation, my phd research focused specifically on justice-involved young women residing in out-of-home placements. many of these women had experienced significant trauma and social exclusion, which made it imperative to adopt methods that were both sensitive and empowering, and through a series of creative workshops that combined elements of drama, visual arts and reflective writing, i worked to help these young women reclaim their stories. the goal was to document their experiences and also to enable them to reinterpret their pasts and imagine new possibilities for their futures.
+during my ma, i designed an online autobiographical monologue workshop that leveraged video as a medium for exploring discussions on gender and sexuality. the project was awarded a distinction, a recognition that underscored the potential of using multimedia and personal storytelling as tools for reflection and dialogue. building on this foundation, my phd research focused specifically on justice-involved young women residing in out-of-home placements. many of these women had experienced significant trauma and social exclusion, which made it imperative to adopt methods that were sensitive and empowering and through a series of creative workshops that combined elements of drama, visual arts and reflective writing, i worked to help these young women reclaim their stories. the goal was to document their experiences and also to enable them to reinterpret their pasts and imagine new possibilities for their futures.

 </aside>

-<aside> <img src="https://t4.ftcdn.net/jpg/08/00/73/01/360_F_800730152_rqzQBKmZEbo6LbudnMLpuy0vRUsCf540.jpg" alt="https://t4.ftcdn.net/jpg/08/00/73/01/360_F_800730152_rqzQBKmZEbo6LbudnMLpuy0vRUsCf540.jpg" width="40px" /> in addition to these theoretical underpinnings, i am dedicated to refining my skills in qualitative methods, digital humanities and the creative applications of technology in research. i believe that embracing innovative methodologies (not just instruments, but as important analytical viewpoints) can transform how one conduct research and engage with participants. digital platforms, in particular, offer unprecedented opportunities for participatory research, allowing marginalised communities to document/share their experiences in ways that challenge traditional gatekeeping practices in academia.
+<aside> <img src="https://t4.ftcdn.net/jpg/08/00/73/01/360_F_800730152_rqzQBKmZEbo6LbudnMLpuy0vRUsCf540.jpg" alt="https://t4.ftcdn.net/jpg/08/00/73/01/360_F_800730152_rqzQBKmZEbo6LbudnMLpuy0vRUsCf540.jpg" width="40px" /> in addition to these theoretical underpinnings, i am dedicated to refining my skills in qualitative methods, digital humanities and the creative applications of technology in research. i believe that embracing innovative methodologies (not just instruments but as important analytical viewpoints) can transform how one conduct research and engage with participants. digital platforms in particular, offer unprecedented opportunities for participatory research, allowing marginalised communities to document/share their experiences in ways that challenge traditional gatekeeping practices in academia.

 </aside>